czfrance/assisdance/README.md

 - Only allows the user to draw 1 continuous line (to prevent confusion).
 - User can clear the current path and draw again.
 - Upon path confirmation, the user will move in this way to the next formation.
+- NOTE: the XCode Simulator has a bug where drawn paths are not displayed.
+It is recommended to use a physical device for this.

 ### Toggle Between Different Formations